ka-de/cringe.live/content/docs/yiff_toolkit/ponyxlv6_loras/concepts/analbeads.md

   > Self explanatory, right where it belongs!
 In the anus!
   >
-  > A helper function.
-You can put `anal_beads_in_ass` in the negative so CLIP doesn't fuck around putting anal beads into every hole!
+  > You can put `anal beads in ass` in the negative so CLIP doesn't fuck around putting anal beads into every hole!

 - `anal beads in pussy`